mk-fg/python-onedrive/README.md

 changelog.
 Newer "requests" module seem to have workaround for the issue implemented (0.14.0 seem to work, 0.10.8 does not).

+Errors can be returned for most ops, encoded as JSON in responses and have a human-readable "code" (like "resource_quota_exceeded") and descriptive "message".

 According to [SkyDrive interaction guidelines](http://msdn.microsoft.com/en-us/library/live/hh826545#guidelines),